 Random addition: ‘Salem’s Lot, S King.
 Nick picked this up and I decided to read it.
 It’s been FOREVER.
 There are passages in this book that are truly lyrical and clearly show the genius that is Steve King.
 A few times, I’ve had to stop and read aloud to Nick because the passage was so damned amazing.
 I don’t care if King was high while writing this book, it is very VERY good and I’m glad I’m re-reading it.
 Really great read.
 If you’ve not read it in a minute, do it.

-Books I will acquire, they are from Obama’s reading list:
+Books I will acquire, they are from Obama’s reading list (still around, but mostly dropped for 2023):

 Land of Big Numbers, Te-Ping Chen